 This simple project is inexpensive and priceless.

-- Small box: an old jewelry box, a wedding favor box from a craft shop, even something small or random from your recycling bin.
+- Small box: a cardboard jewelry box, a wedding-favor box from a craft shop or a non-glossy box from your recycling bin.

 - Box of Love printable